 National Health Insurance: Yes (but note that unless you have a referral from another clinic, Jikei Iidai charges a one-time fee of 3,000 yen from each new patient).

 K’s Sports Massage

 Experts in sports massage, K’s serves Konica’s corporate running team, Japan’s top team of the past few years.
-A multi-visit card offers a rate of 4,500 yen per visit (1 hour session).
+Cost is 6,480 yen (50 minute session).